pingcap/docs/op-guide/monitor-overview.md

 - The Prometheus Server to scrape and store time series data.
 - The client libraries to customize necessary metrics in the application.
-- A push GateWay to receive the data from Client Push for the Prometheus main server.
+- A Pushgateway to receive the data from Client Push for the Prometheus main server.
 - An AlertManager for the alerting mechanism.

 The diagram is as follows: